Field Pond Weed Project Needs Your Help!

 Field Pond Foray

-This Sunday the heat relented and we had a beautiful summer day for our July walk around Field Pond.
+The heat relented and we had a beautiful summer day for our July walk around Field Pond.
 Guided by Harvard botanist and FOHP board member Walter Kittredge, we set out on a trail perfumed by the sweet pepper bushes that lined it.
 As we followed the edge of the pond we saw turtles basking and learned they do so to keep algae from building up on their shells.
 We observed all sorts of wildflowers and plants including blueberries, huckleberries, teaberries and dewberries.
 Walter spotted invasive purple loosestrife, but told us that a beetle has been found that is a very successful natural control for managing it.
 We saw a small patch of lady slippers and learned how fire actually helps them to bloom by fertilizing them with ash and increasing sunlight.
 We also got the latest news on the discovery of a missing link in the symbiotic formation of lichens!

 All around the pond we had a breeze cooling us and saw others enjoying the day, fishing, kayaking, paddle boarding, and biking.
 We rounded the far end and walked along the earthen dam built by the CCC, only to see that the catch basins they used for harvesting fish were completely obscured by invasive buckthorn, another thing we could use volunteer help to clear away.